Holistic Evaluation of Multimodal LLMs on Spatial Intelligence: Case Study

 \section{Case Study}

-In~\cref{fig:compare}, we conducted an extensive qualitative evaluation of GPT-5 to assess its spatial intelligence, with particular attention to potential improvements over its predecessor, GPT-o3~\cite{gpt_o3}.
-Note that the more detailed thinking processes are included in~\cref{appendix:case_study}.
-Moreover, in this report, we use the website platform for all case studies (``GPT-5'' and ``GPT-5-thinking''), and API for quantitive evaluation in other sections (``GPT-5'' with four levels of thinking intensity).
-While GPT-5 demonstrates flashes of potential, excelling in some tasks, it remains far from achieving human-level spatial intelligence.
-Its successes are often restricted to specific, constrained problem settings, and it still lacks the fundamental, generalized reasoning skills of human cognition.
-Our evaluation highlights several key findings:
+In~\cref{fig:compare}, we conducted a qualitative evaluation focusing on GPT-5~\cite{openai_gpt5_systemcard} and its improvements over its predecessor, GPT-o3~\cite{gpt_o3}.
+More detailed thinking processes are included in~\cref{appendix:case_study}.
+Note that instead of using API (like that in all quantitative analyses), we use the website platform for all case studies (\eg, \textit{GPT-5} and \textit{GPT-5-thinking}).
+Our findings are largely consistent with previous analysis: GPT-5 excels in some tasks (\eg, MM), but it remains far from achieving human-level spatial intelligence in general.
+Our evaluation highlights several key findings by capabilities:

-\textbf{Metric Measurement (MM).} GPT-5 performs reliably on basic real-world images, as shown in ~\cref{fig:compare} MM1.
-This indicates GPT-5 is likely to possess basic knowledge of object dimensions in the real world.
-Note that MM is inherently an ambiguous task without camera intrinsics, and thus a large error margin is tolerated for the estimations.
+\sensepurple{Metric Measurement (MM).} GPT-5 performs reliably on basic real-world images, as illustrated in~\cref{fig:compare} (MM1), suggesting that it possesses fundamental knowledge of object dimensions in everyday contexts.
+We observe that GPT-5 typically follows a principled reasoning process: it first identifies the objects present in the scene, then draws upon its extensive repository of common-sense knowledge about their typical sizes, and finally makes a dimensional estimation based on that information.
+It is important to note that MM is inherently an ambiguous task without camera intrinsics, and therefore a relatively large margin of error is generally considered acceptable in such estimations.

-\textbf{Mental Reconstruction (MR).} This category shows mixed results.
-On the one hand, GPT-5, for the first time, demonstrates strong capabilities in reconstructing an object from multiple views (\cref{fig:compare} MR2).
+\sensepurple{Mental Reconstruction (MR).} This category shows mixed results.
+On the positive side, GPT-5 demonstrates, for the first time, strong capabilities in reconstructing objects from multiple views (\cref{fig:compare}, MR2).
 Moreover, it significantly outperforms o3~\cite{gpt_o3} in novel view generation, particularly when the thinking mode is activated, resulting in correct top-down views (\cref{fig:compare} MR3).
-However, we also observed that it is highly sensitive to prompts, with only specific prompts capable of eliciting correct view generation.
-In addition, MR4 presents a surprising case where a question that is considered simple for a human child, unexpectedly fails all state-of-the-art MLLMs.
+However, we also observed that it is highly sensitive to prompts, with only specific prompts capable of eliciting accurate view generation.
+Furthermore, MR4 reveals a surprising limitation (also shown in~\cref{fig:teaser}): a task that is trivially easy for a human child fails across all state-of-the-art MLLMs, underscoring the persistent challenges of spatial understanding in this domain.